vignettes/BayLum.Rmd

 Alternatively, you can load an already installed R package (here ‘BayLum’) into your session by using the following R call.

-Let us consider the sample is named samp1, which is the
+Let us consider the sample named samp1, which is the example

-example dataset coming with the package.
-All information related to this
+dataset coming with the package.
+All information related to this sample

-sample is stored in a subfolder called also samp1.
-To test the
+is stored in a subfolder called also samp1.
+To test the package

-package example, first, we add the path of the example dataset to the
+example, first, we add the path of the example dataset to the object

 .